 Champions League final moved to Stade de France in Paris as Russia is stripped of hosting duties by UEFA

-Political tension in Eastern Europe has forced decisive action from the continent’s governing body, with an extraordinary meeting held on Thursday chaired by association president Aleksander Ceferin.
+Political tension in Eastern Europe has forced decisive action, with an extraordinary meeting held on Thursday chaired by UEFA president Aleksander Ceferin.

-It was determined during those discussions that Russia should no longer be allowed to stage a showpiece event, with an eagerly-anticipated contest scheduled to take place on May 28 now set to be held in the French capital.
+The final, scheduled to take place on May 28, is now set to be held in the French capital.

 Editors' Picks